huyckkid14/postr-extension/README.md

 After editing files, reload POSTR from `chrome://extensions` so Chrome uses the latest code.

+Or, go to https://chromewebstore.google.com/detail/postr-post-subscription-t/lnillkkncmfedlniijhekdfbkneckned and directly download it from the Chrome Web Store.

 ## Popup Buttons and Controls

 ### Refresh Button